uikit/uikit-site/docs/pages/migration.md

 ## Migration from UIkit 2 to 3

-Uikit 3 offers a migration tool that runs in your browser and lists all necessary changes from an existing Uikit 2 site.
+Uikit 3 offers a migration tool that runs in your browser and lists all necessary changes from an existing <a href="https://getuikit.com/v2/">Uikit 2 site</a>.
 Two options are available to run the tool: Via a bookmark or by including a single JavaScript file.
 The necessary migration changes are then listed in your browser's console.

 ### Browser bookmark